Economy of the Haudenosaunee: Trade and dependence

-To access desired European goods, the Iroquois sought control over beaver-abundant areas south of the Canadian Shield.
+To access desired European goods, the Haudenosaunee sought control over beaver-abundant areas south of the Canadian Shield.
 In 1628, armed with Dutch-supplied firearms, they displaced the Mahicans eastward.
 In the 1630s, they targeted the Algonquins of the Ottawa Valley and, from the early 1640s, New France and its Algonquin and Montagnais allies.
 The 1640s and 1650s witnessed the Five Nations subjugating or dispersing neighboring Iroquoian and Algonquian groups.
 The Hurons, key French allies and trading partners, abandoned their territory after the 1649 destruction of two major villages.
 Most other Iroquoian groups met similar fates over the next decade.
 The Susquehannock in the south were assimilated by 1675.
-With local fur animals depleted, the Iroquois expanded westward into the Ohio Valley, occupied by the Illinois and Miami, waging exterminatory wars in the late 17th century to monopolize hunting grounds without permanent settlement.
+With local fur animals depleted, the Haudenosaunee expanded westward into the Ohio Valley, occupied by the Illinois and Miami, waging exterminatory wars in the late 17th century to monopolize hunting grounds without permanent settlement.

+Prisoner of war and his Haudenosaunee escort (American drawing from 1849).

-Despite dominating surrounding tribes, the Iroquois did not achieve anticipated prosperity.
+Despite dominating surrounding tribes, the Haudenosaunee did not achieve anticipated prosperity.
 Devastated by warfare and disease, they replenished populations through large-scale adoption of Iroquoian-speaking captives and refugees.
 Over the next century, attacks from French-allied Algonquins and British colonial expansion confined them to original borders.
-As mass adoption was restricted to Iroquoian peoples, numbers declined to 12,000 by 1768 and 8,000 by 1783.
+As mass adoption was restricted to Haudenosaunee peoples, numbers declined to 12,000 by 1768 and 8,000 by 1783.
 Traditional captivity evolved into commercial slavery, supplying non-adopted prisoners to meet colonial demands, including raids on southern Black slaves.
 This practice contributed to internal social differentiation and weakening.

-Prisoner of war and his Iroquois escort (American drawing from 1849).

 Indigenous peoples also traded for alcohol, unknown prior to European contact.
 Pennsylvania delegates, including Benjamin Franklin, noted such requests in reports to provincial authorities.
 Alcohol remained integral to the fur trade, increasing as fur resources dwindled and land cessions rose.

+The fur trade declined in the 19th century when beaver populations were overhunted and beaver furs and felt fell out of fashion in Europe.

 Relegation and integration into the modern economy

+Following the American Revolutionary War, in which most Haudenosaunee nations allied with the British, their territories were subjected to United States incursions.
+The Sullivan Expedition conducted assaults on the Haudenosaunee economy during the war.
+The Haudenosaunee economy required large tracts of land to function, due to diverse inputs of agriculture, hunting, and gathering.
+As land was sold off, cash payments became more important in sustaining their economy.
+Many Haudenosaunee, such as the Cayuga, sought refuge in Canada, where approximately half the population has resided since.
+In the United States, significant portions of their lands were sold to New York speculators.